(Capturing the stories of the women who have served)

 I am now part of telling that story...

-The Defence Select Committee Enquiry into the experiences of many women and some men, in the Armed Forces
+The Defence Select Committee Inquiry into the experiences of many women and some men, in the Armed Forces

-On 11th October, the MP Sarah Atherton announced an enquiry.
+On 11th October, the MP Sarah Atherton announced an inquiry.
 An opportunity for all military and veteran women and for women working for the MoD to share their experiences.
 This Inquiry is now live - from 1st December.

-On completion of the enquiry, I would very much like to collate all the stories and themes into a book, for the military archives - a history of the #Military MeToo moment of the British Armed Forces.
+On completion of the inquiry, I would like to collate all the stories and themes into a book, for the military archives - a history of the #Military MeToo moment of the British Armed Forces.

 To write that will require a sponsor.
 If there is anyone interested in funding this historic tale, please drop me a note.
 No stories will be included, without individual consent.